greenheartgames/greenworks/docs/build-instructions-electron.md

 npm install --save --ignore-scripts git+https://github.com/greenheartgames/greenworks.git
 ```

-5) Provide the Steamworks SDK dependency to Greenworks by following the steps
+5) Provide the Steamworks SDK dependency to Greenworks by following
-from the "General Prerequisties" section earlier on the page (
-You need to create and populate the `node_modules/greenworks/deps/steamworks_sdk`
+[these steps](get-steamworks-sdk.md).
+(Essentially, You need to create and
-folder.).
+populate the `node_modules/greenworks/deps/steamworks_sdk` folder.)

 6) Now, installing Greenworks should succeed: